-Cholesterol Levels In Dogs
+K9 Cholesterol Levels

-Foods That Should Be Avoided
+Foods To Be Avoided

 Certainly the alternative to butter, margarine, is out of the question with all the unnatural chemical ingredients it contains.
 Margarine can also contain high levels of trans fat which is definitely not something your dog should be consuming.

 Some foods can be hazardous to your dog’s health and well-being.
 This is especially true for the foods that you yourself should not be eating.
 Something like raw meat and eggs, since it can contain bacteria, can make both humans and dogs sick.
 For dogs, there are additional foods you must know about!
 Browse the site to learn more.